aksalj/frost.crackpin/README.md

 - Get `PolarSSL` library:

  - Get the source from [http://polarssl.org](http://polarssl.org).
 Enable `PBKDF2_C` in `include/polarssl/config.h` (disabled by default).
- - Cross-compile it manually for Android/ARM; Alternatively, simply use the pre-compiled libpolarssl.a, that is shipped with this package.
+ - Cross-compile it manually for Android/ARM; Alternatively, simply use the pre-compiled `libpolarssl.a`, that is shipped with this package.

 - Run `make`.
 The crackpin binary should appear in the `bin` directory.